knative/serving/docs/spec/spec.md

     metadata: ...
       labels:
         knative.dev/type: "function"  # One of "function" or "app"
+      annotations:
+        # +optional.
+When not specified, the revision can scale down to 0 pods
+        autoscaling.knative.dev/minReplicaCount: "2"
+        # +optional.
+When not specified, there's no upper scale bound
+        autoscaling.knative.dev/maxReplicaCount: "10"
     spec:  # knative.RevisionTemplateSpec.
 Copied to a new revision

       # +optional. if rolling back, the client may set this to the